Crude Oil Trading Abroad Trading License in Dubai

 Negotiation and execution of international supply contracts

-Who This Licence Suits
+Who This License Suits

-This licence is well suited to a broad range of operators, including independent oil traders, commodity brokers, energy companies seeking a regional hub, and multinational corporations looking to establish a Middle East trading desk.
+This license is well suited to a broad range of operators, including independent oil traders, commodity brokers, energy companies seeking a regional hub, and multinational corporations looking to establish a Middle East trading desk.
 Entrepreneurs with established relationships in oil-producing countries such as Saudi Arabia, Iraq, Kuwait, or further afield in Africa and Central Asia will find this structure particularly advantageous.

 Key Stats at a Glance